-There's a lot of history to review here.
-So please click on the links below to take you to your area of interest.
+There is a lot of history to review here.
+Please click on the links below to take you to your area of interest.

 - Coming Over